zaidfayaz/React/react_practice/1-Introduction.md

 1) static getDerivedStateFromProps(props,state) : its rarely used in updating methods Method is called everytime a component is re-rendered

-2) shoulComponentUpdate(props, state) : Dictates if the component should re render or not. it is used for performance optimization. it is also rarely used
+2) shoulComponentUpdate(props, state) : Dictates if the component should re render or not. it is used for performance optimization. it is also rarely used:

 3) render () :mentioned above